magento/knowledge-base/src/support-tools/support-tools-overview/observation-adobe-commerce-overview.md

 ---
 title: Observation for Adobe Commerce overview
-labels: support tools,Observation,Adobe Commerce,cloud architecture
+labels: support tools,Observation,Adobe Commerce,cloud architecture,Magento
 ---

 Observation for Adobe Commerce is a New Relic nerdlet to see the state of your Adobe Commerce site, current or past time views.
 A nerdlet is a custom application built with New Relic One programmability.